-build your own ladder garden planter - free plans from ana-white.com
+Build your own cedar ladder garden planter for about $20 using inexpensive cedar fence pickets - free plans from ana-white.com

 Please read through the entire plan and all comments before beginning this project.
 It is also advisable to review the Getting Started Section.
 Take all necessary precautions to build safely and smartly.
 Work on a clean level surface, free of imperfections or debris.
 Always use straight boards.
 Check for square after each step.
 Always predrill holes before attaching with screws.
 Use glue with finish nails for a stronger hold.
 Wipe excess glue off bare wood for stained projects, as dried glue will not take stain.
 Be safe, have fun, and ask for help if you need it.
 Good luck!

 Attach two of the longer cedar fence picket pieces to two ends.
 I used 1-1/4" galvanized staples, but you could also use screws or nails.

 I placed the bottoms in from the top, and then added a few staples to keep them in place.

 The sides are simply cut with ends parallel at 15 degrees, then the back is cut off perpendicular to the top 15 degree cut.
 It's easier than you'd think.
 I used a jigsaw but the right tool would have been a circular saw.
 Start your cut on the top as you will have more to bit into.